Noah2610/LD44-Stabman/README.md

 The game is a _2D action-platformer_.
 Your goal is simply to get to the end of each level.

-Throughout the levels you will find _items_ which you can buy with your health as currency.
+Throughout the levels you will find _items_ which you can buy using your health as currency.
-Some items may be necessary to progress, others may just be _nice-to-have_.
+See the [items section](#items) for a list of all available items.

 You regain health by defeating enemies.